Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 The current demo also provides two auxiliary capabilities:

-toggle auto draw: Periodically redraws the canvas, convenient for observing if auto mode continuously produces changesexport last canvas event: Exports the debug event corresponding to the most recent successful manual snapshot
+toggle auto draw: Periodically redraws the canvas, convenient for observing whether continuous changes are produced in auto modeexport last canvas event: Exports the debug event corresponding to the most recent successful manual snapshot

 Note:

-auto drawis demo behavior, not the SDK's internal auto samplerauto resultis currently a strategy mapping based on manualsnapshotCanvas()results, mainly for debugging and explanation- It is not yet directly connected to the SDK's internal auto timed sampling results
+auto drawis demo behavior, not the SDK's internal automatic samplerauto resultis currently based on manualsnapshotCanvas()results for strategy mapping, mainly used for debugging explanation- It is not yet directly connected to the SDK's internal auto timed sampling results

-- The exported event is also a debug sample reconstructed by the demo side based on current canvas content, not directly read back from the intake payload
+- The exported event is also a debug sample reconstructed on the demo side based on current canvas content, not directly read back from the intake payload

 Performance Recommendations¶

-Canvas recording is a high-cost capability; conservative usage is recommended.
+Canvas recording is a high-cost capability; it is recommended to use it conservatively.

 Recommended practices: